 A trademark is a word, phrase, symbol, design or a combination of those elements that identifies and distinguishes the source of the goods of one party from those of others.

-Copyright is a form of intellectual property protection given to creators of “original works of authorship”, which includes literary, dramatic, musical, artistic and other works.
+Copyright is a form of intellectual property protection given to creators of “original works of authorship”, which includes literary, dramatic, musical, audio-visual, artistic and other works.

 A patent is a grant of a property right to the inventor, issued by the patent office or similar entity of the country in which the patent application is filed.